KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 11 (SQLi)/SQLi.md

 | First Order SQLi       | Second Order SQLi           |
 |--------|------------|
 | Happens when application uses user-submitted input directly into the SQL query | Happens when user input gets stored into a database, then retrieved and used unsafely in a SQL query

-1. Attackers can inject characters that are special to the SQL to mess with the logic of the query</br>
+Attackers can inject characters that are special to the SQL to mess with the logic of the query</br>
+### Examples on First Order SQLi
-  For example, the attacker can send a payload like this in the username field while trying to login:</br>
+1. The attacker can send a payload like this in the username field while trying to login:</br>
   ![image](https://github.com/user-attachments/assets/d43e3fb8-4e5a-4293-b2f8-93b39c508739) </br>
   and the query will now be: </br>
   ![image](https://github.com/user-attachments/assets/b656954a-d0c7-4fc0-8692-cb60498c2a8a) </br>